 We deliver a range of different programs to better assist the needs of our students:

 Infant and Toddler Services are provided to families and children in their homes.
 A Teacher of the Visually Impaired (TVI):

 A Teacher of the Visually Impaired and a Special Education Paraeducator provide a multisensory approach to learning for preschoolers who are blind and visually impaired.
-The class provides a low student to teacher ratio to ensure that each child receives specialized, individual instruction in areas of need.
+The full day program provides a low student to teacher ratio to ensure that each child receives specialized, individual instruction in areas of need.
 The instruction follows the MCPS Preschool Curriculum with the goal of preparing the students for a successful kindergarten experience in their home school or in a special educational program, as determined by the IEP team.